amasiukevich/mcp_hack/README.md

 Telegram bot: https://t.me/3pl_copilot_bot

-Email threw which you can reach the bot: 3plcopilot@gmail.com
+Email through which you can reach the bot: 3plcopilot@gmail.com

 ## Presentation